 An approved provider may elect to extend its approval to another institution, organization, or individual resulting in a joint provider.
-As indicated in CPME publication 720, the council recognizes an institution, organization, or individual that conducts one or two continuing education offerings per year, for example, may not wish to pursue approval as a provider.
+As indicated in CPME 720, the Council recognizes an institution, organization, or individual that conducts one or two continuing education offerings per year, for example, may not wish to pursue approval as a provider.
 For this reason, a joint provider status is permissible and encouraged; the non-approved organization may offer its activity under the auspices of an approved provider.

-Requirement 1.6 within CPME 720 outlines the requirements of an approved provider that elects to extend joint provider status to a non-approved organization.
-Activities provided in this manner must be reported as such in the provider's annual report to the council.
-A provider not reporting these activities will be placed on probation at the next meeting of the council (see Annual Report).
+Requirement 1.6 in CPME 720 outlines the requirements of an approved provider that elects to extend joint provider status to a non-approved organization.
+Activities provided in this manner must be reported as such in the provider's annual report to the Council.
+A provider not reporting these activities will be placed on probation at the next meeting of the Council (see Annual Report).

-Providers approved on a probationary status (including administrative probation) may not extend joint provider approval to another organization.
-Providers approved on a probationary status (including administrative probation) may, however, extend joint status for activities contracted prior to institution of probationary status.
+Providers approved on a probationary status may not extend joint provider approval to another organization.
+Providers approved on a probationary status may, however, extend joint status for activities contracted prior to institution of probationary status.

-If a provider offers activities for which it has not been approved or authorized by the council and in any way states or implies it is approved or authorized by the council to offer these activities, the provider will be placed on probation at the time of the next council meeting.
-The approved provider must be the entity to issue the certificate of attendance, not the nonapproved organization.
+If a provider offers activities for which it has not been approved or authorized by the Council and in any way states or implies it is approved or authorized by the Council to offer these activities, then the provider will be placed on probation at the time of the next Council meeting.

+The approved provider must be the entity to issue the certificate of attendance, not the non-approved organization.